laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 it is an informational document that however may still be cited where a single reference for the background of Deterministic Encoding is convenient.
-This document is intended to be used in conjunction with CBOR Common Deterministic Encoding (CDE, {{-cde}}), a normative specification for a deterministic encoding profile that was developed in order to allow generic CBOR implementations to provide common support for a variety of applications of deterministic encoding.
+This document is intended to be used in conjunction with CBOR Common Deterministic Encoding (CDE, {{-cde}}), a normative specification that clarifies {{Section 4.2 of RFC8949@STD94}} in order to allow fully generic CBOR implementations that can provide common support for a variety of applications of deterministic encoding.

 ## Conventions and Definitions